Conservative Hodgson must allow England to cut loose

 Although he faces every coach’s dilemma of balancing his squad between established performers and exciting newcomers, he has a far bigger pool of bright young players to choose from now than seemed likely three or four years ago.

-Raheem Sterling, Daniel Sturridge and Jordan Henderson of Liverpool, Alex Oxlade-Chamberlain and Jack Wilshere of Arsenal, Everton’s Ross Barkley and Luke Shaw of Southampton are all in the squad.
+Raheem Sterling and Jordan Henderson of Liverpool, Alex Oxlade-Chamberlain and Jack Wilshere of Arsenal, Luke Shaw and Adam Lallana of Southampton, and Andros Townsend of Tottenham Hotspur are all pushing for places in the squad.

 “There are no right or wrong answers to this,” Hodgson said in his charmingly old-fashioned and polite way.

-”This is not just a problem for a football coach but for all coaches in all sports, it’s a classic dilemma.
+”This is not just a problem for a soccer coach but for all coaches in all sports, it’s a classic dilemma.
+But although I do know my ideal squad, give or take the odd name here or there, it’s basically a meaningless exercise until the end of the season.

 “They had all been part of my plans for weeks, and suddenly, at the last minute they were all gone.
 It can be a problem, but I can deal with it.”